ProofSuite/togen-cli/README.md

-# Token Sale Generator CLI (Beta)
+# togen : Token and Token Sale Generator CLI (Beta)

-The Token Sale Generator CLI is an commandline tool to configure, generate, compile and deploy tokensale smart-contract infrastructures.
+The togen Token Sale Generator CLI is an commandline tool to configure, generate, compile and deploy tokensale smart-contract infrastructures.

+## Modules

+**Configure Contracts**

+Choose which contracts you will be assembling, compiling and deploying.
+Answer the different questions to configure tokensale parameters (number of tokens, cap, etc.)

+**Display Contract Configuration**

+Quickly visualize which contracts are included and their configuration

+**Assemble Contracts**

+Instantly generate solidity code corresponding your tokensale configuration.
+You need to finish configuration before proceeding to build your contracts.

+**Compile Contracts (under development)**

+Compile the contracts into bytecode.

+**Deploy Contracts (under development)**

+Deploy contracts via your own client or simply use Infura to seamlessly deploy contracts to the network of your choice

 ## Requirements